Tahaimage8/Tahaimage8/README.md

 ## 👨‍💻 About Me

 I'm a passionate **Full Stack Developer** who loves building modern, scalable, and user-friendly web applications.
 I enjoy crafting clean code and seamless user experiences using the **MERN stack** and modern frontend frameworks.
-Currently a student pursuing a Diploma in Computer Science Technology, learning and building real-world projects on my own.
+Currently, I’m a student pursuing a Diploma in Computer Science Technology, learning and building real-world projects on my own.

 ---

 ## 🔭 Currently Working On

-- 🌱 Learning **TypeScript** to write cleaner, more scalable, type-safe code
+- 🌱 Learning **TypeScript** to write cleaner, more scalable, and type-safe code
-- 🚧 Building **Rolebix** — a role/permission management tool (work in progress)
+- 🚀 Improving **Rolebix** — a full-stack role-based job and career platform
+- 🛠️ Enhancing **DineSport** with better UI, performance, and overall user experience
 - ⚙️ Practicing advanced backend architecture, authentication, and database design
 - 📚 Improving clean code structure, performance optimization, and UI/UX quality
 - 💡 Exploring modern UI libraries like HeroUI for polished interfaces